ARG-NCTU/jupylet/README.md

 ## How to Install and Run Jupylet

+Make sure you are in the default dir:

+    cd ~/

+Clone this repo:

+    git clone git@github.com:ARG-NCTU/jupylet.git

-**On Linux** &ndash; download "Miniconda3 Linux 64-bit".
+Download "Miniconda3 Linux 64-bit".
 This should download the file Miniconda3-latest-Linux-x86_64.sh:

     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh